TristankMS/TACARS/README.md

 |`ActiveCertsBasic`| Certificates which were issued successfully [2], which are still within their validity period|
 |`IssuedCertsBasic`| Certificates which were issued successfully at any point [2]|

-Each CollectionTarget listed above is a built-in option implemented in `LargeLogger.cmd` - see that file for possible options.
+Each *CollectionTarget* listed above is a built-in option implemented in `LargeLogger.cmd` - inspect that file for other possible options.
 Every collection option supported by LargeLogger is assumed to be supported, but hasn't been tested.

 And finally, you can edit the table name.
 I haven't sorted out what to do about versioning here yet, so you can manually version any collection into a specific (new) LA table, which will show up about 5-10 minutes